 CrossFit total, which consists of the following lifts: Squat, press and deadlift has had a 405 squat, 185 press and a 565 deadlift by an athlete that weighed in at 190 pounds.
 Deadlift of 335 by a 105 pound athlete.
 215 pound snatch and 270 clean and jerk by an athlete weighing 195 and a 285 clean by a 200 pound athlete.
 One girl who made Regionals last year and weighs 105 has a clean and jerk of 165.

-Is bottle service worth the money, or is it a total scam?That is an interesting question.
+What was the saddest student journal entry you've read?That is an interesting question.
 It was a direct extension for my desire to improve my clients performance.
 After examining several other forms of training, I felt it was in the best interest of my clients to revisit CrossFit and it's principles.
 As a CrossFit Coach, I am able to bring a multi-disciplinary approach to my athletes training.
 Using the best of weightlifting, powerlifting, gymnastics, kettlebells, as well as varying the intensities, duration, rest and loads I have been able to improve overall performance, strength, power and conditioning of the people I coach.

 There have been so many transformations at CrossFit Hell's Kitchen, it is hard to say.
 The most recent one I can think of is a gentleman involved in our corporate program who has lost 44 pounds over the past 2 months by coming in 3-4 days a week and following a strict Paleo diet.
 He has gotten such great results, he now has even better support as his girlfriend has joined as well.